amerine/amerine.github.com/_posts/2010-02-24-rvm-rails3-ruby-1-9-2-setup.markdown

 ###Create a Rails 3.0 Gem set and switch to it
 This processes allows us to isolate the Rails 3.0 environment gems.
 {% highlight console %}
-$ rvm gems create rails3beta
+$ rvm gemset create rails3beta
-$ rvm 1.9.2-head%rails3beta
+$ rvm 1.9.2-head@rails3beta
 {% endhighlight %}

 ###Install the Rails 3.0 Gems and dependencies